-What Is an Appraisal?
+What Are the Parts of an Appraisal?

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-After the inspection, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Cost Approach